espressomd/espresso/doc/sphinx/installation.rst

 Some of the short-range interactions have additional features:

--  ``LJ_WARN_WHEN_CLOSE`` This adds an additional check to the Lennard-Jones potentials that prints a warning if particles come so close to each other that the simulation becomes unphysical.

 -  ``LJGEN_SOFTCORE`` This modifies the generic Lennard-Jones potential (``LENNARD_JONES_GENERIC``) with tunable parameters.